Synonyms

 (defaultone

-to store the synonyms for a specificlocale
+– To store the synonyms for a specificlocale

 (default:standard

-, i.e., no locale).
+, that is, no locale).

-Synonyms only work for the String fields.
+Synonyms only work for the string fields.
 Synonyms are not enabled in the GQL schema for other field types.

-Content Graph lets you query two synonym files for each language, which are called synonym slots with the optional synonyms
+Optimizely Graph lets you query two synonym files for each language, which are called synonym slots with the optional synonyms

 operator option, which is of type enum list